Persons of No Interest

 Organized by Thomas Sokolowski, Director of the Zimmerli Art Museum

 My neighborhood in the former East Berlin harbors some of the last anarchist squats in the city.
 All the dogs here go for walks without a leash.
-The odor of marijuana lies heavy in the air.
+The odor of marijuana hangs heavy in the air.
 And the sharing economy is practiced as a matter of course.

 This means that when someone decides to get rid of something that someone else could use, they often as not set it out on the pavement for the taking.